Paulnolan90/p1-scoutinggroup/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The website was deployed using Github pages.

+How to:

-  - In the GitHub repository, navigate to the Settings tab
+  - In Github login and go to the correct repo. go into its settings.
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+  - Once in settings go to the "pages" page.
+  - Select "Deploy from Branch".
+  - Select "Main" and "root" in the branch options below.
+  - After a few minutes you will get a message saying "Your site is live at https://paulnolan90.github.io/p1-scoutinggroup/"

 ## Credits